Why Are Positive And Negative Controls Important

 Common Mistakes When Omitting Controls

 Failing to use positive and negative controls can lead to serious errors in interpretation.
-And one of the most common mistakes is assuming that a negative result indicates the absence of a target when, in reality, the experiment may have failed entirely.
+Think about it: one of the most common mistakes is assuming that a negative result indicates the absence of a target when, in reality, the experiment may have failed entirely.
 This oversight can result in wasted resources, incorrect scientific conclusions, and potentially harmful decisions, such as approving an ineffective drug or dismissing a dangerous contaminant.

 Frequently Asked Questions About Controls